astronomer/airflow-guides/guides/google-composer-comparison.md

 The base operating system running underneath the Astronomer platform is a distribution of Linux called Alpine](https://alpinelinux.org/about/), chosen for it’s small size and resource efficiency.
 As opposed to Debian (123MB) or CentOS (193MB), Alpine comes in at just 3.98MB.
 For a more in-depth comparison (and how this translates to $$$ when deployed to a cloud that charges for transfer cost), check out this [great post](https://nickjanetakis.com/blog/the-3-biggest-wins-when-using-alpine-as-a-base-docker-image) by Nick Janetakis.

 ### Airflow Version
-Starting with Airflow v1.8, Astronomer allows you to choose which version of Airflow you would like (1.9, 1.10, etc.).
-Composer automatically pulls the
+Starting with Airflow v1.8, Astronomer (as of v0.5.0) allows you to choose which version of Airflow you would like (1.9, 1.10, etc.).
+Composer automatically pulls the most recent version of Airflow, typically a [few weeks after it is released](https://stackoverflow.com/questions/50122366/how-do-i-select-my-airflow-or-python-version-with-cloud-composer).
+Composer does not allow you to modify the version of Airflow or Python that you are using.

 ### Development
 Run Astronomer locally.
 In addition to the Astronomer Enterprise Edition, we over a local install allowing you to easily spin up a local environment for testing before deploying to your Enterprise instance.